 Unacceptable Emerging Proficient Exemplary 3e.
 Author provides detailed information about who he/she is recruiting for the study, and how and why he/she is selecting study participants.
-Participants the author is recruiting (including the number and demographic) will allow the author to adequately examine his/her research questions. incorrectly described limited in scope and/or writing demonstrates partial understanding of the element covered and demonstrates understanding of the element covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3f.
+Participants the author is recruiting (including the number and demographic) will allow the author to adequately examine his/her research questions. incorrectly described covered and demonstrates understanding of the element covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3f.
 Author clearly describes "the specific methods of data collection he/she is going to use" (Penn State Graduate Writing Center).
 If the author is using instruments from previous research, he/she identifies and sites this research and provides indication of reliability and validity (when applicable) (Pajares, 2007).
 The author includes copies of the instruments in an appendix and presents sample questions in the text of Chapter 3.
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3g.
+Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 3 Methodology 3g.
 Author provides clear and detailed explanation for how he/she will analyze the data.
 The author draws upon appropriate literature to support his/her description of and rationale for data analysis.
-Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Overall Rating for Chapter 3 Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element
+Element is not covered or is incorrectly described limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Overall Rating for Chapter 3 Element is not covered or is incorrectly described covered, but is limited in scope and/or writing demonstrates Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element